wihl/Timberwolf/README.md

 minor exceptions.
 Curly braces should always be on their own line and imports should be ordered alphabetically and broken up by groups.

-You can run "mvn checkstyle:checkstyle" in order to confirm whether your additions conform to the coding convention.
+You can run `mvn checkstyle:checkstyle` in order to confirm whether your additions conform to the coding convention.

 ### Running the tests

-Before submitting a pull request for approval, you should run the tests with:
+Before submitting a pull request for approval, you should run the tests with `mvn test`.
-    mvn test

 There are a number of integrated tests that you can also run if you'd like, but they are ignored by default.
 In order to run the integrated tests, you